keywordsalad/thisfieldwas.green/site/_drafts/embracing-nondeterminism-part-1.md

 #### Nondeterminism

-Nondeterminism as a dependence on factors other than initial state and input arises when a function `f: A => B` maps to a different member of `B` for any number of times `f` has been applied to the same member of `A`.
+Nondeterminism as a dependence on factors other than initial state and input arises when a function `f : A => B` maps to a different member of `B` for any number of times `f` has been applied to the same member of `A`.
 This means that `f` is influenced by **side effects** that occur independent of its signature.

-An extreme example of a nondeterministic function is the random number generator `rng: () => Int` as it maps the solitary unit value `()` to all members of type `Int`.
+An extreme example of a nondeterministic function is the random number generator `rng : () => Int` as it maps the solitary unit value `()` to all members of type `Int`.
 This mapping is influenced by some side effect or _implicit input_ which is external to the function's signature of `() => Int`:

 ```{.scala .numberLines}
 println(rng())